 Water scarcity is a reality in Jordan, as the country is counted among the world’s most arid countries.
+The situation has been exacerbated by the large-scale influx of refugees due to the Syrian crisis.
 The current per capita water supply in Jordan is 200m3 per year which is almost one-third of the global average.
 To make matters worse, it is projected that per capita water availability will decline to measly 90m3 by the year 2025.
 Thus, it is of paramount importance to augment water supply in addition to sustainable use of available water resources.

 There are couple of options to increase alternative water supply sources in Jordan – desalination of seawater and recycling of wastewater.
 Desalination can provide a safe drinking water to areas facing severe water scarcity, and may also help in resolving the conflict between urban and agricultural water requirement needs by providing a new independent water source.

 The other way to counter water scarcity in Jordan is by recycling and reuse of municipal wastewater which is an attractive method in terms of water savings.
 Infact, the reuse of the treated wastewater in Jordan has reached one of the highest levels in the world.
 The treated wastewater flow in the country is returned to the Search River and the King Talal dam, where it is mixed with the surface flow and used in the pressurized irrigation distribution system in the Jordan valley.

 Another cheap and natural option for wastewater reuse is the construction of wetlands, and surface water reservoirs, which are water storage facilities that are able to collect and hold rain water for later use during dry seasons for irrigation or even for fish farming purposes.
 To prevent water loss by evaporation, reservoirs should be covered in a specific way to allow air to enter but with minimum evaporation rate.
 Another option is to install floating solar panels above the reservoir which will not only reduce the evaporation rate but also produce clean energy.